 In this solution, in order to isolate the usage of slices by the UE, the UE is allocated different identities to use with sets of S-NSSAIs that require isolation.
 So, for example, the UE is allocated SUPI1/GPSI1 for S-NSSAI1, and SUPI2/GPSI2 for S-NSSAI2 if S-NSSAI1, and S-NSSAI2 require isolation.
+The UE has to register with the identity corresponding to the S-NSSAI it wants to use.
 This ensures that the UE can never use the S-NSSAIs requiring isolation simultaneously.

 The network or operator ensures that the UE profile is created accordingly.
-Hence there is no need for real-time checking by the network.
+There is no need for real-time checking by the network as existing procedures for configured S-NSSAI, and Allowed S-NSSAI are re-used for the registered identity.
 Furthermore, UE profile can be updated by the network any time using existing procedures.

-To support that, the UE will be provisioned with a User Profile associated with a single subscription with a primary SUPI, but will also be allocated an independent secondary SUPI/ GPSI (s) for every set of S-NSSAIs that has be used independently.
-These additional secondary SUPI(s), GPSIs and the compatible S-NSSAI(s) they are bound to, can also be used to authenticate the UE if the S-NSSAI(s) require secondary authentication.
+To support the above, the UE will be provisioned with a User Profile associated with a single subscription, but will also be allocated an independent alias SUPI/ GPSI (s) for every set of S-NSSAIs that has be used independently.
+These additional alias SUPI(s), GPSIs and the compatible S-NSSAI(s) they are bound to, can also be used to authenticate the UE if the S-NSSAI(s) require secondary authentication.
+Alias SUPIs have no subscription associated with them.
+They are simply used for the purpose of slice switching between isolated sets using the registration procedure.
+Alias SUPIs are received at initial registration of the UE, in the Registration Accept response, and are considered configuration information by the UE and stored accordingly.

-NOTE: The usage of the term primary and secondary SUPI is to facilitate the description.

-There will be a single secondary SUPI associated with every set of compatible slices(s).
+There will be a single alias SUPI associated with every set of compatible slices(s).
 However, the number of GPSIs depend on how many S-NSSAIs in the compatible slices require network authorization.
-There will also be a distinct secondary SUPI per set of compatible slices.
+There will also be a distinct alias SUPI per set of compatible slices.

-The secondary SUPI enables the UE to request the network to use a new set of compatible S-NSSAIs reusing the exiting Registration procedure but with a new registration type.
+The alias SUPI enables the UE to request the network to use a new set of compatible S-NSSAIs reusing the exiting Registration procedure but with a new registration type.

-After acquiring the Associated-Identifiers following initial UE registration, if the UE wants to use a different S-NSSAI (s) in a different set, the UE initiates a new type of registration, for swapping set of slices.
-This new Registration type reuses the same security association of the primary SUPI.
-This new Registration type instructs the AMF to terminate all activity with the currently registered Identifier regarding the bound S-NSSAI(s) for the registered identifier; meaning all PDU sessions using the S-NSSAI(s) are terminated.
-The new S-NSSAI(s) associated with the Registering secondary SUPI of an Associated-Identifier will be the new Allowed NSSAI.
+After acquiring the Associated-Identifiers (alias SUPIs) following initial UE registration, if the UE wants to use a different S-NSSAI (s) in a different set, the UE initiates a new type of registration, for swapping set of slices.
+This new Registration type reuses the same security association of the UE subscription.
+This new Registration type instructs the AMF to terminate all activity with the currently registered Identifier regarding the bound S-NSSAI(s) for the registered identifier; meaning all PDU sessions using the S-NSSAI(s) can be released.
+The new S-NSSAI(s) associated with the Registering aliasSUPI of an Associated-Identifier will be the new Allowed NSSAI.

-Only one SUPI (primary or secondary SUPI) can be registered at a time when an initial 5G registration includes Associated-Identifiers in the Registration Accept response.
+Only one SUPI can be registered at a time when an initial 5G registration includes Associated-Identifiers in the Registration Accept response.

-Only the primary SUPI associated with the subscription registers and/or deregisters the UE completely.
+Only the SUPI associated with the subscription registers and/or deregisters the UE completely.

-A secondary SUPI cannot explicitly deregister, except through a Registration for swapping slices of another Secondary SUPI, including the primary SUPI.
-Hence, the deregistration of any secondary SUPI is implicit by the registration of another (secondary or primary SUPI for slice swapping), and the AMF clears the PDU sessions associated with the implicitly deregistered SUPI.
+A aliasSUPI cannot explicitly deregister, except through a Registration for swapping slices of another aliasSUPI, including the subscription SUPI.
+Hence, the deregistration of any aliasSUPI is implicit by the registration of another (alias SUPI or subscriptionSUPI for slice swapping), and the AMF may release the PDU sessions associated with the implicitly deregistered SUPI.

 When it comes to subscription data, all subscription data in the profile applies to primary SUPI and secondary SUPIs included in the Registration Accept response.

-The UE will always initially registers the 5G primary SUPI.

-A Registration for swapping slices refreshes the primary SUPI registration.
-A regular primary SUPI registration equally refreshes the registration regardless of the currently registered Secondary SUPI.
+A Registration for swapping slices refreshes the registration.
+A regular 5GC registration (does not include the new registration type) equally refreshes the registration regardless of the currently registered alias SUPI.